 Sensorineural hearing loss is a type of hearing loss that is the result of damage endured by the inner ear or nerve pathways from the ear to the brain.
 This type of hearing loss is usually permanent and can range from mild to severe.
 Although there is no cure for sensorineural hearing loss, there are treatments available that can help people improve their hearing. sensorineural hearing loss can be caused by many things, including exposure to loud noise, certain medical conditions, and aging.

 Treatment for sensorineural hearing loss usually involves the use of hearing aids or other assistive devices.
 In some cases, surgery may be an option. sensorineural hearing loss is the most common type of hearing loss.
 It affects people of all ages but is most common in older adults. sensorineural hearing loss can have a significant impact on a person’s quality of life.
-If you think you or someone you know may have sensorineural hearing loss, it is important to see a doctor for a diagnosis and treatment.
+If you think you or someone you know may have sensorineural hearing loss, it is important to see an audiologist for a diagnosis and treatment.

 Sensorineural Hearing Loss and Sudden Deafness